Xahau/xahau-web/CONTRIBUTING.md

 ### Disambiguation
 * Strive for brevity and clarity.
 Avoid jargon and use a professional writing tone.
 * When referring to the software `xahaud`, use a lowercase "x" and include the 'd'.
-When referring to the broader `Xahau Network`, capitalize both terms.
+When referring to the broader `Xahau Network`, capitalize both terms and,if appropriate, subsequently use the capitalized term "the Network".
 Use the capitalized `Xahau` or the all caps abbreviation `XAH` when referring to the currency.
 * Be mindful that this documentation is shared by a global community.
 Avoid culture-specific jargon or slang.

 ### Formatting